jeromepotter/NO-B-250/README.md

 - **Transposition** - Scale-aware pitch shifting for arpeggios
 - **Keyboard Controls** - Comprehensive QWERTY mapping for desktop
 - **Mobile Optimized** - Touch-friendly interface with spin controls
-- **ARP and LFO Lock - Change your preset sounds while keeping a sequence and/or modulation
+- **ARP and LFO Lock** - Change your preset sounds while keeping a sequence and/or modulation
 - **Euclidean Rhythms** - Algorithmic rhythm generation using pre-calculated Euclidean patterns for complex polyrhythms.

+### Sampling & Loops
+- **Break / Drums Mode** - Curated drum breaks with slip stutter control, FX send, and quantized launches that sync to arpeggiator timing

 ### Recording & MIDI
 - **Audio Recording** - Export your performances as WAV files